 Many industries are looking to adapt their products and processes to help tackle climate change, such as exploring the use of renewable energy or becoming more energy efficient.

-Green jobs focus on restoring the natural environment – whether that be in companies that create green goods like electric vehicles or companies that work to reduce the use of natural resources and produce clean energy.
+The drive to reduce emissions creates a whole host of new and exciting job opportunities.
+For example, jobs at companies that create green goods like electric vehicles or work to reduce the use of natural resources and produce clean energy.